Forest expansion of two-body partition functions for sparse interaction graphs: Expression for in terms of trees and cycles

 Now note that since in $Z_{\mathcal F}$ we have integrated out all $u_{ij}$, the result is only dependent on polynomials in $x_{ij}=e^{\beta A_{ij} H_{ij}}-1$.
 Given a graph $\mathcal G$ we define the graph polynomial

 Let us introduce the following notation: given a graph $\mathcal G$, $\mathcal F(\mathcal G)$ is the sum over the forests, e.g. any connected or disconnected tree subgraph of $\mathcal G$.
-We have that $Z_{\bar{\mathcal F}}=\sum_{G\in \mathcal F(\mathcal G)} P_{ G}(\vec x)$.
+We have that $Z_{\mathcal F}=\sum_{G\in \mathcal F(\mathcal G)} P_{ \mathcal G}(\vec x)$.
 Now we note that one can write

 Thus the probability distribution can be written as a sum over all possible subgraphs of $\mathcal G$.
-The formula above is rather similar to the first order Forest expansion.
 Clearly, if $\mathcal G$ contains cycles, the sum is over all possible subgraphs (with cycles or not).
-If $\mathcal G$ is a tree however, then all possible subgraphs define a forest sum.
+However, if $\mathcal G$ is a tree all possible subgraphs define a forest sum.
 Thus, we have